Boundedness and decay for the Teukolsky system of spin $\pm2$ on Reissner-Nordstr\"om spacetime: the case $|Q| \ll M$: Introduction

 \subsubsection{Estimates for the lower order terms}

-To absorb the lower order terms $\L_1[\qf]$, $\L_1[\qf^\F]$ and $\L_2[\qf^\F]$ in the combined estimate, we derive transport estimates for $\a$ and $\ff$ through the relations \eqref{relation-sqf}, to get non-degenerate energy estimates.
-Using these estimates, we will be able to control the norms involving the lower terms.
+The lower order terms $\Lbb_1[\qf]$, $\Lbb_1[\qf^\F]$ and $\Lbb_2[\qf^\F]$ contain expressions in $\a$ and $\ff$, which are not contained in the Morawetz estimates, and for this reason we need transport estimates for $\a$ and $\ff$.
+This is achieved by viewing the relations \eqref{relation-sqf} between the derived quantities and the original quantities as transport equations along the null cones generated by the vectorfields $e_3$ and $e_4$.
+Using these estimates, we invert the transformation theory so as to upgrade the estimates on the generalized Regge--Wheeler system to the spin $\pm2$ system.
 This is done in Section \ref{section-lower-order}.

 Summing the separated estimates and absorbing the coupling terms and the lower order terms on the right hand side we obtain a combined estimate for the system as in the Main Theorem.